anhsmith/DuffyNZReefFish/README.md

 # DuffyNZReefFish

 This dataset was collected predominantly by Clinton Duffy (New Zealand Department of Conservation), with a small contribution by Adam Smith (Massey University).
-It contains abundance scores of fishes observed on rocky reefs during scuba dives in New Zealand.
+It contains abundance scores of fishes observed on rocky reefs during scuba dives around the coast of New Zealand.

 These data were used in the following publications: